dottjt/amelia/README.md

 The Tales of Amelia Snow is my second novel.

-I have doubts my first novel will find a publisher, given the graphic nature of it.
-So I thought maybe I'd write something I little more considered.
-Although knowing me, I'll find a way to make it graphic.
-Also, it's just a bit of variety, so I can jump projects if I get mentally stuck on either.

-It presents in first-person the thoughts and narratives of Amelia Snow.
+It presents the memories of Amelia Snow told in first-person.
 She is autistic and the premise of the novel is that she knows nothing about the world, and we observe her attempt to adapt to it.
-There's a lot of different ways I can
+There's a lot of different ways I can play this out, I am still in a brain storming phase.

 I want maybe the first portion to explore her childhood, then for the novel to organically transition into her adulthood.

 At best it's a disingenuous attempt at lore, but that's always what my writing has been.
 A cerebal exaggeration extending male fantasy well beyond which it should be conceived.
 The words are not real, so let's leave them that way.

+The novel is a bit like Pan's Labrinth.
+It might also have been her favourite film.

 ## Repository Overview